oracle/coherence-js-client/DEVELOPING.md

 * Currently based on https://google.github.io/styleguide/jsguide#formatting

 ### FAQ
-* Question:  How do I use the library locally in another project to test?
+* Question:  How do I use the library locally in another project for testing purposes?
 > Answer: First, run `npm link` within the `coherence-js-client` project to create a global NPM reference.
 > then, from the project you want to use the library with, run `npm link @oracle/coherence` which
 > will install the library for use with that project